 How To Effectively Leverage Your Events With Facebook Ads

-Full disclosure – this training video was originally done for the good folks at etouches, so I hope they don’t mind that I’m sharing the love here too.
-If you don’t know about etouches event management software, make sure you check them out!
+(This training video was originally done for etouches, so I hope they don’t mind that I’m sharing the love here too.
+If you don’t know about etouches event management software, make sure you check them out!)

 Have you noticed your competition promoting their events with Facebook ads?